 Link to full article: Oxford Academic

-Article name: Particular Social Groups: Vague Definitions and an Indeterminate Future for Asylum Seekers
+Article Title: Particular Social Groups: Vague Definitions and an Indeterminate Future for Asylum Seekers

 Summary: The challenge of admitting or denying refugees into the United States begins with the seemingly simple task of determining the eligibility of an asylum seeker.
 According to United Nations and the Immigration and Nationality Act (INA), an individual is eligible to apply for asylum if they are part of a certain “race, religion, nationality, particular social group, or political opinion.”
 For countries with extensive asylum policies, the term “particular social group” has proven to be the most challenging to legally define.
 In 2014, the Board of Immigration Appeals (BIA) consolidated a three-part assessment to test the asylum eligibility of an individual, consisting of immutability, particularity, and social visibility.
 Such broad and arbitrary definition of “a particular social group” from BIA did not provide a predictable qualification process for vulnerable groups like political refugees and former member of gangs trying to escape their past lives.
 Considering the current legal definitions from the American government, some experts suggest adapting the Canadian Supreme Court’s definition of “particular social group,” which better serve refugees by taking more into account the situations of the refugees in their origin countries.

 Article Title: ‘It really is about telling people who asylum seekers really are, because we are human like anybody else’: Negotiating victimhood in refugee advocacy work